How do you transfer mineral rights?

 Ocklawaha, FL

 Seems simple enough.
-My experience with out minerals in OK is that you could file an affidavit of heirship with the oil company to transfer royalty payments and, if the estate was probated in OK, just file an appropriate deed to transfer the ownership to your great nephew.
-However, if the estate was not probated in OK (as was my case last year) you would likely have to go through a simple probate in OK so you'd have to get an attorney in OK to handle it.
-Others may be better qualified to give more advice as I'm just talking from what we had to do.
+My experience with our minerals in Oklahoma is that you could file an affidavit of heirship with the oil company to transfer royalty payments and, if the estate was probated in Oklahoma, just file an appropriate deed to transfer the ownership to your great nephew.
+However, if the estate was not probated in Oklahoma (as was my case last year) you would likely have to go through a simple probate in Oklahoma so you’d have to get an attorney in Oklahoma to handle it.
+Others may be better qualified to give more advice as I’m just talking from what we had to do.

-If there was a probated will in another state, my experience is that the heir files a certified copy of the probated will, along with letters testamentary, and an order appointing executor with each OK county.
+If there was a probated will in another state, my experience is that the heir files a certified copy of the probated will, along with letters testamentary, and an order appointing executor with each Oklahoma county.
 Be sure to also file a notarized assignment deed, if you are the heir.
-I’ve done this in 7 OK Counties and it was pretty simple
+I’ve done this in 7 Oklahoma Counties and it was pretty simple.